vorlov/material-ui-sortable-table/README.md

   { alias: 'Birth Date', sortable: true, dataAlias: 'birth_date', format: { type: 'date' } }]
 ```

-alias - name of column in the column header/n
+alias - name of column in the column header
-sortable - show or not sortable icon in the column header/n
+sortable - show or not sortable icon in the column header
-dataAlias - property name of the object in the data array/n
+dataAlias - property name of the object in the data array
-format - object that sets up any additional info about cell or custom formatting to cell in the row (Button, Link, etc)/n
+format - object that sets up any additional info about cell or custom formatting to cell in the row (Button, Link, etc)

 example of data
 ```javascript